 I like the tall, foam padded ergonomic handles; they are quite comfortable to grasp.
 Parents who are above average height also love the handles on the Inglesina Swift because they don’t have to stoop down, as they do with other strollers the same size.

-They don't kick the back of the stroller while walking, either.
-I'm 5'7" and never once brushed the back of the wheels, even at a brisk walk.
+You won’t kick the back of the stroller while walking, either.
+I’m 5’7″ and never once brushed the back of the wheels, even at a brisk walk.
 The only issue I might see is that shorter folks may find that the handles are too high!

 I am also impressed with the mesh storage basket beneath the seat.
 It can hold a medium-sized purse and some other smaller baby essentials – maybe a smaller diaper bag.
 But since it is an umbrella stroller, the fact that it has a basket at all is a huge plus.

-You're also going to have some trouble getting to your items in the storage basket if the seat is reclined.
-That is the nature of most umbrella strollers with this type of folding design.
+You’re also going to have some trouble getting to your items in the storage basket if the seat is reclined, as with most umbrella strollers with this type of folding design.

 But if you have a few small items, just keep them in the zippered pocket behind the sun canopy!
 It’s just the right size for your phone, keys or wallet.

 If this is not enough storage for you, you might consider getting the J.L.
-Childress Cups 'N Cargo Stroller Organizer because it has two cup holders, a huge mesh bag and zippered compartments for your secured items.
-It is very well priced and has 4½-star reviews.
+Childress Cups ‘N Cargo Stroller Organizer because it has two cup holders, a huge mesh bag and zippered compartments for your secured items.
+It is very well priced and has gotten good reception so far.

 Inglesina also makes a rain cover for the Swift in case you might be out in the wind or caught out in some drizzle.

 Taking your stroller on an airline for that big family vacation?
-Ensure that it arrives undamaged by putting it in a Inglesina 2013 Stroller Bag Now this one is a bit pricey, but it is made especially for Inglesina single strollers and it's nice to have a matching brand.
+Ensure that it arrives undamaged by putting it in a Inglesina 2013 Stroller Bag.
+This one is a bit pricey, but it is made especially for Inglesina single strollers and it’s nice to have a matching brand.

-A less expensive alternative to check out is the 4-star rated J.L.
-Childress Padded Umbrella Stroller Travel Bag which costs almost half the price of the Inglesina.
+A less expensive alternative to check out is the highly praised J.L.
+Childress Padded Umbrella Stroller Travel Bag, which costs almost half the price of the Inglesina.

 A stroller I had reviewed a few weeks before the Inglesina Swift was quite disappointing, so when I took this one out for a test run around my neighborhood I was incredibly impressed.

-First the overall quality is amazing and I personally rate the Inglesina Swift as a "best umbrella stroller" at 5 stars.
+The overall quality is amazing and I personally think of the Inglesina Swift very highly.
 I like the frame, tight and stable, as well as the steering and smooth ride over the bumps.
-The tall handles are comfortable and I don't kick the wheels.
+The tall handles are comfortable and I don’t kick the wheels.

 Other standout features are the tall seatback, incredible canopy and waterproof fabric.

-Recent reviewers give the Swift 4½ stars for the quality materials and smooth ride.
-A couple parents mention the tall handles and how comfortable it is to push.
-Others like the seat padding, that their child feels comfortable and the great looks.
+Parents love the Swift for its quality materials and smooth ride.
+Moms have mentioned the tall handles and how comfortable it is to push.
+Others like the seat padding, and are happy about how comfortable their child feels.

-There are very few complaints about this stroller, except that it weighs a couple more pounds than Maclarens, which was an important factor for one customer who also wanted a carry strap in addition to the handle.
+There are very few complaints about this stroller, except that it weighs a little more than Maclarens, which was an important factor for one customer who also wanted a carry strap in addition to the handle.

 Where can I buy the Inglesina Swift stroller?